Frojd/Wagtail-Pipit/docs/adding-sentry.md

 - This will trigger and error and send it to sentry

 #### Next.js

-- Update `frontend/.env`
+- Complete both steps in [Activating Sentry in Next.js](#activating-sentry-in-nextjs)
-- Add your Sentry DSN:
+- Update `frontend/.env` and add your Sentry DSN:
     ```
     NEXT_PUBLIC_SENTRY_DSN=https://public@sentry.example.com/1
     ```